Marjan112/Marjan112/README.md

 Alright, now that we are back id like to interject **myself**  for a moment, not all **Linux** distros are **GNU**, so what I want to say (and the text above probably said the same thing I just didnt bother reading it) is that not all **Linux** distributions are GNU, but almost all the popular ones are, which means that they combine the **Linux** kernel with the vast majority of **GNU** system software like *bash*, *coreutils*, *glibc*, etc...
 Making them technically a **GNU** system with Linux as the kernel.

-So when you are refering to **Linux** you are probably thinking of a GNU System with the **Linux** kernel, or, MAYBE, you are refering to something else, who knows 🤷.
+So when you are refering to **Linux** you are probably thinking of a GNU System with the **Linux** kernel, or, MAYBE, you are refering to something else like **Alpine Linux**, **Android** or **ChromeOS** perhaps?

+Alright bruvski I dont even know what am I doing, I just wanted to have a profile README and Im probably gonna either change it or delete it.